WoutDLN/lexicon-scholarly-editing/_contributors/wout.md

 position: editor
 joined: 2012-01-01
 ---
-Wout Dillen is the CLARIAH-VL coordinator at the University of Antwerp.
+Wout Dillen is a Senior Lecturer in Library and Information Science at the [University of Borås](https://www.hb.se), Sweden.